Nollaig_Banner

 Nollaig has been working for a pharmaceutical company for the last 12 years, her work focusing on targeted therapies for blood cancers.
 “This gives me knowledge about some cancers, but it didn’t prepare me for what it’s like to now be a cancer patient,” she says.

 In the days after her diagnosis, she looked up the kind of research articles that she would usually read in the course of her work.
 “I found those too depressing,” she says.
 “It’s all about survival rates and statistics and they don’t always look good.
-From then on, I promised myself I’d stop reading those, and only read things like cancer and nutrition, for example.
-I suppose I'm finding out more from other people who are going through this and it’s interesting to hear their take on the drugs they are on and what side effects they got, so I’m trying to use that information now instead of doing my own research.”
+From then on, I promised myself I’d stop reading those, and only read things like cancer and nutrition, for example.”

 When she returned to the hospital for further scans, she visited the Irish Cancer Society Daffodil Centre there.
 “I picked up lots of booklets and I did find them helpful, on things like emotional wellbeing during cancer.
 I even picked the ones that explained the chemo as well because I just wanted to make sure I wasn't missing anything.
 I found all these useful, even just helping to explain it in layman’s terms to my family,” she says.
 “I’ve also checked the Irish Cancer Society website a lot, and I plan on using more of the services.”